elastic/kibana/CONTRIBUTING.md

 #### Setting Up SSL

-Kibana includes a self-signed certificate that can be used for development purposes: `yarn start --ssl`.
+Kibana includes self-signed certificates that can be used for development purposes in the browser and for communicating with Elasticsearch: `yarn start --ssl` & `yarn es snapshot --ssl`.

 ### Linting